 Based on your cat’s diet

-The cat’s purr-sonal diet also influences how often you should replace the cat litter.
+The cat’s personal diet also influences how often you should replace the cat litter.
 Mostly, it’s because of the stinky smell coming from the cat waste.
 Some cats’ diets can be a common culprit behind the extremely foul poop.
 For example, a cat eating wet, high-protein food is likely to have more pungent odors than a cat eating dry food.

 When you notice that irritating odor lingering around the house, it’s time for you to scoop – or change the litter altogether.
 Sometimes, it could be the result of your four-legged friends using the restroom more often than usual, or maybe just because you forgot to scoop out the litter box.
-Whenever your nose smells the stinky odor, it means that the litter box is overdue for cleaning.
+Whenever your nose smells the stinky odor, it means that the litter box is overdue for a cleaning.